Capital gains for companies

 A company can make a capital gain from selling or transferring an asset.
 Any capital gain will be subject to tax at the rate of Capital Gains Tax (CGT).

-A capital gain made by a company is usually included in the profits for Corporation Tax (CT).
-The tax is assessed in the same accounting period that the gain is made on an online CT1 using Revenue Online Service (ROS).
+A capital gain made by a company is usually included in the profits of the company for Corporation Tax (CT).
+The tax is assessed in the same accounting period that the gain is made and reported on an online CT1 using Revenue Online Service (ROS).

 Capital gains on development land